odedd/table_sortable/README.md

                 this.pager_output = data.pager_output;
                 // return total records, the rows HTML data,
                 // and the headers information.
-                return [data.total, $(data.rows), data.headers];
+                return [data.total, $(data.rows)];
             }
         }
     }
 });
 ```
-For full documentation regarding the usage of tableSorter please go [here](https://mottie.github.io/tablesorter/docs/index.html) for the very popular fork by mottie, or [here](http://tablesorter.com/docs/) for the original version of the plugin.
+That's it!
+The results fetched from the server are now filtered, sorted and paginated by TableSortable.

-Now, the results fetched from the server would be filtered, sorter and paginated by TableSortable.
+For full documentation of the usage of tableSorter.js please go [here](https://mottie.github.io/tablesorter/docs/index.html) for the very popular fork by mottie, or [here](http://tablesorter.com/docs/) for the original version of the plugin.

 Of course there are many more configuration options that make TableSortable flexible and adaptable.
 For those, please see [advanced configuration](#advanced-configuration)